Tips for Managing Drums and Other Large Containers in Your Warehouse

 There are a few different reasons that you’d need to tilt your drums.
 You may need to pour product out through the bung, or store your drums on a rack.
 But how can you safely tilt and lift the drum up onto the rack?

-There’s an easy solution: Drum handlers.
-By utilizing a drum handler, you can effectively load, move, tilt and lift your drums in any manner that you may need to.
-These handy pieces of machinery will allow you to manipulate your drums up onto shelves and racking, or pour at a 90-degree angle, all the way up to 800 lbs.
+There’s an easy solution: drum handlers.
+By utilizing a drum handler, you can effectively load, move, tilt, and lift your drums in any manner that you may need to.
+These handy pieces of equipment allow you to manipulate your drums onto shelves and racking, or pour at a 90-degree angle, with models available to handle a wide range of drum weights.

 Get a More Effective, More Efficient Warehouse.

-BASCO has the most complete selection of the products that you need, AND all of the experience and expertise that you need to properly select and use them, something you can’t get from a “big box” seller.
-For the answers to all your questions about material handling, give us a call!
-Our expert customer service team is available Monday through Friday, ready to help you find the right solution to every container-handling challenge.
+BASCO has a complete selection of drum handling equipment, along with the experience and expertise to help you properly select and use it.
+For answers to all your material handling questions, give us a call.
+Our customer service team is available Monday through Friday and ready to help you find the right solution for your drum handling application.